erebelo/spring-security-jwt/README.md

 # Spring Security JWT

-REST API project developed in Java using Spring Boot 3 framework, Spring Security 6 for JWT Authentication and Authorization, and H2 database.
+REST API project developed in Java using Spring Boot 3, Spring Security 6 for JWT Authentication and Authorization, and H2 database.

 ## Features